Mount Macedon, Victoria: Macedon Sanatorium for Consumptives

 Mount Macedon was the site of the controversial Macedon Sanatorium for Consumptives, which treated Tuberculosis patients in the early 20th century.
 It was opened in 1898 and was described in The Age at the time "on the slope of one of the hills in Upper Macedon, about 2500 feet above sea level, in a climate which has been tested for many years, and proved exceedingly efficacious in cases of lung disease".
+The site, which covered 200-300 acres, was sold by the state government "in small blocks for residential purposes" in 1910.

 Annis and George Bills Horse Trough

-Situated on Mt Macedon Road is an example of an Annis & George Bills Horse Trough which was installed by a memorial trust set up by Mr George Bills.
-It is one of 500 horse troughs donated free of charge to towns across NSW and Victoria to grant Mr Bills wish that he wanted "no animals to go thirsty".
+Situated on Mt Macedon Road is an example of an Annis & George Bills Horse Trough, which was installed by a memorial trust set up by Mr George Bills.
+It is one of 500 horse troughs donated free of charge to towns across NSW and Victoria to grant Mr. Bill's wish that "no animals to go thirsty".

+Australian Civil Defence School

+The Australian Civil Defence School was opened at Mount Macedon on 2nd July 1956 by Hon Allen Fairhall, MP, the Commonwealth Minister for the Interior and Works, who said it satisfied the "need for a civil defence program aimed at offering maximum protection from the effects of hostilities on Australian soil to all Australians".
+Instructional courses began in 1956 with training centred on protection of the civil population against hostile acts.
+After the late 1960's the focus changed to natural and man-made disasters.
+It was renamed to the Australian Emergency Management Institute (AEMI) in 1993.
+The Abbott federal government decided to close the AEMI in 2015 and transition it into a Canberra based "virtual" institute, citing a budget saving of $900,000.

 Attractions

 Memorial Cross

 One of the major attractions of Mount Macedon is the 21 m high memorial cross which stands near the summit of the mountain.
 This structure was established by early resident William Cameron in 1935 as a memorial to those who died in World War I. The view from the summit of Mount Macedon takes in Melbourne city, the Dandenong Ranges and the You Yangs near Geelong.